climlab/climlab/docs/source/contributing.rst

 (choose a more descriptive name for your new feature).

 3. Work on your new feature, using ``git add`` to add your changes.
 4. Build and Test your modified code!
-See `Building and Testing CLIMLAB`_ below for instructions.
+See below for instructions.
 Make sure to add new tests for your cool new feature.

 5. When your feature is complete and tested, commit your changes::